Emmett Dalton: After prison

 Dalton moved to Southern California after leaving prison, and married Julia Johnson the following year, 1908.
 Later, he sold real estate, as Southern California was developing rapidly with migrants from across the country.

 Dalton's account of his exploits with his brothers, titled Beyond the Law, was published in 1918 as serial story in The Wide World Magazine, a London monthly.
 The serial was made into a like-named movie in which Dalton portrayed himself.
-In 1931, he published When the Daltons Rode, co-written with Jack Jungmeyer Sr., a Los Angeles journalist.
+In 1931, he published When the Daltons Rode., co-written with Jack Jungmeyer Sr., a Los Angeles journalist.
 It was adapted as a 1940 movie of the same name, starring Randolph Scott, Kay Francis and Brian Donlevy—Emmett Dalton was portrayed by Frank Albertson.
 He also appeared in The Man on the Desert.

-Dalton died in July 1937 at the age of 66.
-His widow died in 1943, aged 73.
-They are buried in Kingfisher, Oklahoma.
+Dalton died in July 1937 at the age of 66 and is buried in Kingfisher, Oklahoma.
+His widow Julia Johnson Dalton died in 1943, aged 73.
+She was cremated and buried in Dewey, Oklahoma.